chairaudio/SMC22-FPGA-accelerated-PD/README.md

 # Terasic DE10-Nano running Pure Data with FPGA DSP Subsystem

-This source code accompanies the paper Wegener, Clemens, Sebastian Stang and Max Neupert (2022).
+This source code accompanies the paper Wegener, Stang and Neupert (2022).
 “FPGA-accelerated Real-Time Audio in Pure Data”.
 In: *Proceedings of the 19th Sound & Music Computing Conference*.
 Saint-Étienne: Université Jean Monnet of Saint-Étienne.

 ## Overview